dexit/ProductConfigurator/README.md

 ## Part 3

 Full implementation of the product configurator with login.
 The store defined in part 2 is connected to the frontend.
-Currently drafting the blog post that describes all components in detail.
+You can read the associated blog post on [Medium](https://medium.com/@pimhooghiemstra/creating-a-product-configurator-with-vue-3-a87985cccaa4).

 ## Project setup
 ```